Fitness Classes Are a Great Way to Get in Shape

 Take a Break If You Need It

-Regular exercise is a great way to improve strength and build endurance.
+Regular exercise has a myriad of benefits, more than just improving strength, endurance, and body composition!
 However, there is no harm in taking a break if you need it.
-You shouldn’t wait until you’re in pain to take a break.

-If your body is calling out for a break or if the fitness class recommends one, don’t hesitate to take it.
+If your body is calling out for a break, don’t hesitate to take it!

 Recover from Pain | Chiropractor Plymouth, MI | REACH Rehab + Chiropractic